pbryon/dotfiles/README.md

 load_import_files
 ```

-Each of these sources can be found in the `.bash` subdirectory.
+Each of these sources can be found in the `bash` subdirectory.

 Please note that the above list of imports is subject to change.